Santhiyathv/LU-Decomposition/README.md

 ![lu decomposition]![Alt text](<Screenshot from 2024-12-08 12-55-46.png>)
 ![Alt text](<Screenshot from 2024-12-08 13-34-38.png>)

-## Result:
-Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.
+## Result:Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.